gerryw1389/gerryw1389.github.io/_posts/2022-11-04-data-sources-module.md

    - For example, every time I need to pass a `log_analytics_workspace_id`, I can just pass `local.law_id` blindly and know it will perform the lookup for me!

-1. NOTE: I have recently started playing with Terragrunt (UPDATE LINK) and it seems like it does the same thing but without a module call/lookup.
+1. NOTE: I have recently started playing with [Terragrunt](https://automationadmin.com/2023/01/terragrunt-repo-structure-v1) and it seems like it does the same thing but without a module call/lookup.
 I will update on it shortly.